labex-labs/open-source-labs/flask/flask-tutorial/lab-01-flask-quickstart/step7.md

    flask run --host=0.0.0.0
    ```

-3. Copy the URL of the tab **HTTP 5000** and paste it into a new tab in your browser.
+3. Copy the URL of the tab **Web 5000** and paste it into a new tab in your browser.

    ![copy-url](./assets/copy-url.png)